yunish-i/learn-security-examples/spoofing/spoofing.md

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
 2. Briefly explain different ways in which vulnerability can be exploited.
 3. Birefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+4. Which CIA properties do you think Spoofing violates?